social media blog

 • Adapt and work the content to make it edible per platform, per stakeholder and per issue

-• Serve the content on the right plates, and at the right times, and in a consistent fashion.
+• Serve the content on the right places, and at the right times, and in a consistent fashion.

 Nothing out of this world, but as with so many other “fashionable terms”, we’ve mustn’t lose our perspective about where our Content fits into this social world – the King is there to serve his people, after all 😉